Commit like a librarian.

 cd "$(git rev-parse --show-toplevel)" || exit 1

-# Map a path to a formatter that reads stdin and writes stdout.
-Add your
+# Map a path to a formatter that reads stdin and writes stdout, returned as

 # project's tools here, and point them at the same binaries your pre-commit